How much does demolition cost?

 The price for demolishing a house depends largely on its size, and to a lesser extent on a number of smaller factors.
-As you would expect, the cost to demolish a small bungalow will be considerably less than the price for demolishing a large detached two-storey house.
+As you would expect, the cost to demolish a small bungalow will be considerably less than the price for hiring a demolitions specialist to take down a large detached two-storey house.

 It is hard to calculate a general price per square metre because of the number of complicating factors, but there are broad price ranges that you can keep in mind.
 For very small properties, such as bungalows, demolition costs may be as low as £5,000 if there are no complicating factors, rising to £8,000 or more.
 With larger homes, then prices up to £12,000 and beyond are not uncommon.
 A large portion of these costs will be taken up with transporting the waste materials away.

 Some of the other factors that can complicate this overall price are discussed below.

 We can help you meet professional demolition specialists near you to get real quotes today.

 Garage Demolition costs

 The cost of demolishing a garage often has more to do with the materials than the size involved, assuming most garages of a fairly standard size (large enough to hold a single car).
 Concrete may be cheaper than brick, as it easier to take down the panels.
 Altogether, including labour, skip hire and waste fees, and tearing up and removing the concrete base, demolishing a garage could cost between £500 and £2,500.